-SMYRNA PROPERTY HIGHER AND/OR BETTER BID DEADLINE IS DECEMBER 1, 2014 - On November 3, 2014, the Trustee finalized an asset purchase agreement with DSSIII Holding Co., LLC.
-The key terms on the agreement include: (a) purchase price of $1,500,000 for 484.09 acres of land; (b) buyer will pay initial deposit of $10,000; (c) buyer will have a due diligence period that begins upon the execution of the agreement and expires 90 days after the date of the Sale Order entered by the Bankruptcy Court; (d) buyer to pay an additional deposit of $90,000 after the expiration of the due diligence period; (e) closing of the sale will occur no later than 30 days after due diligence period expires; (f) sale is "As Is Where Is"; (g) sale is subject to Bankruptcy Court approval and higher and better offer (If a higher and better offer is received and the property sales to another party, the deposits will be returned and buyer will be reimbursed a fee of $35,000; and (h) property is sold free and clear of liens, claims, encumbrances and interested, except as specifically permitted by the purchase agreement.
-Any Party interested in submitting a Higher and/or Better offer must do so by December 1, 2014 pursuant to the procedures outlined in the motion submitted to the Bankruptcy Court on November 11, 2014.
+KINGMAN PROPERTY (PARCELS 310-30-006, 310-15-018, and 310-28-019) HIGHER AND/OR BETTER BID DEADLINE IS MARCH 10, 2015 - On January 28, 2015, the Trustee finalized an asset purchase agreement with UNS Electric, Inc. The key terms of the agreement include: (a) purchase price of $413,058 for 236.57 acres of land; (b) buyer will pay initial deposit of $25,000; (c) buyer will have a due diligence period that begins upon the execution of the agreement and expires at the later of ninety (90) days after entry of Sale Order and June 1, 2015; (d) buyer will compensate the Legacy Trust in the amount of $10,000 if sale is terminated prior to the end of the due diligence period; (e) closing of the sale will occur no later than 30 days after the due diligence period expires; (f) sale is "As Is Where Is"; (g) sale is subject to Bankruptcy Court approval and higher and better offers (If a higher and better offer is received and the property sales to another party, the deposit will be returned to buyer); and (h) property is sold free and clear of liens, claims, encumbrances and interests, except as specifically permitted by the purchase agreement.
+Any Party interested in submitting a Higher and/or Better offer must do so by March 10, 2015 pursuant to the procedures outlined in the motion submitted to the Bankruptcy Court on February 19, 2015.
 Motion can be found under the Filings and Asset pages on this website.

 On May 3, 2012, D. Ray Strong was appointed as the Chapter 11 Trustee (‘Trustee") for the bankruptcy estate of Castle Arch Real Estate Investment Company, LLC.
 Upon his appointment, the Chapter 11 Trustee also became the Manager of the other affiliated Debtors.